Pinak-Datta/wiz-craft/README.md

 - [ ] Extension for NLP tasks (like tokenization, stemming)

-- [ ] Advanced Data Imputation Techniques: Adding support for advanced data imputation techniques, such as K-nearest neighbors (KNN) imputation.
+- [ ] Advanced Data Imputation Techniques: Adding support for advanced data imputation techniques, such as K-nearest neighbours (KNN) imputation.

 - [ ] User-Friendly Interface: Improving the user interface to provide more interactive and user-friendly features, such as progress bars, error handling, and clear instructions.

 - [ ] Using Curses for terminal Manipulation.

+## Contributing to the Project
+**Check out the [Contribution Guide](https://github.com/Pinak-Datta/wiz-craft/blob/main/CONTRIBUTING.md) if you want to contribute to this project**